EvanDaley/EvanDaley/README.md

 I'm an experienced developer, leader and architect, working remotely from the Pacific Northwest.

-Recently, I've had the privilege of working for a few really cool tech companies in the Pacific Northwest.
+Recently, I've had the privilege of working for a few really cool tech companies:
 At
 [Kaspien](https://www.kaspien.com/software/)
-we developed Saas systems that drove over **1B** in sales.
-At
-[Two Barrels](https://www.twobarrels.com/)
-our software has helped create over **1M** companies in the US.
+we developed Saas systems that drove over **1B** in sales and at [Two Barrels](https://www.twobarrels.com/) our software has helped create over **1M** companies in the US.
 During weekends at